 By Katty Kay and Claire Shipman

-Just by nature of their job alone, many female business owners are already strong, confident figures in their communities.
-Yet some may still be prone to other damaging habits like perfectionism, or extreme risk aversion.
-This book clarifies the mechanics behind the self-doubt that could be holding you back.
-Part clinical exposé, part female empowerment pep talk, this book combines anecdotal and empirical research to argue why women can close much of the professional gender gap, if they adopted the self-assurance that society typically celebrates in men.
+Part clinical exposé, part female empowerment pep talk, this book combines anecdotal and empirical research to argue why women can close the professional gender gap by adopting the self-assurance that society typically celebrates in men.

 By Daniel Goleman

-There is a reason that the term ‘emotional intelligence’ is still common in public vernacular, though it has been more than two decades since Daniel Goleman’s book was first published.
-Interpersonal relationships are still the foundation of business success – as important now as it was in 1995.
-Goleman’s guide to understanding and controlling our emotional lives to maximize productivity is still one of best business books to read for any entrepreneur.
+Interpersonal relationships are still the foundation of business success – as necessary now as in 1995.
+Goleman’s guide to understanding our emotions to maximize productivity is beneficial for any entrepreneur.

 By Elizabeth Gilbert